The UK National Agency would like to provide the latest statement from the Department for Education:

-This means that the projects successfully bid for during the current (2014-2020) Erasmus+ and ESC programmes will continue to receive EU funding for the full duration of the project, including those where funding runs beyond 2020 and the end of the transition period.
+This does not affect the UK’s participation in the Erasmus+ and ESC programmes (2014-2020).
+Under the Withdrawal Agreement negotiated with the EU, the UK will continue to participate fully in the Erasmus+ and ESC programmes (2014-2020).
+This means that the projects successfully bid for during the 2014-2020 programmes will continue to receive EU funding for the full duration of the project, including those where funding runs beyond 2020 and the end of the transition period.

 For any questions, you can contact:

 - [email protected] for enquiries about higher education

 - [email protected] for enquiries about schools under Key Actions 1 and 2 or youth projects under Key Actions 2 and 3